Rolisteam/DiceParser/HelpMe.md

 The 1 at the end means "this command has regular-expression".
 The user input (8w6) becomes 8d10e10c[>=6]-@c[=1] (old world of darkness system).

-**ATTENTION**: the system does not support space character into command.
-Use _ instead for the moment.

 ## Remove macro